PeterWangIntel/crosswalk-website/zzz_archive-[Cross-Origin-XHR].md

+*The content of this page has been promoted to the main website at https://crosswalk-project.org/#documentation/manifest/xwalk_hosts.*

 Getting data from remote servers with XMLHttpRequest object is limited by the same origin policy.
 To allow Cross-Origin XHR, "xwalk_hosts" should be declared in manifest.json for web applications running on Crosswalk for Android.

 ## Requesting cross-origin permissions